SSDS-Croatia/SSDS-2018/Day-5/README.md

 ### IntelliJ IDEA
 Download and install InetelliJ IDEA from https://www.jetbrains.com/idea/

-Do not forget to instal Scala plugin!
+Do not forget to install Scala plugin!

 When running InetelliJ IDEA for the first time, you will have to define Java SDK and Scala to use.
 When opening a new project, choose "Java" and then check box for "Scala".